-Saturn Moon Tracker 2.3 Help
+Saturn Moon Tracker Help

-The Tracker tool also allows you to download an ASCII table containing the numeric values that went into the diagram.
+The Moon Tracker tool also allows you to download an ASCII table containing the numeric values that went into the diagram.
 The file contains a single header line followed by the numbers.
 Columns are as follows:

 Change History